forestgrape/coronavirus/5_epidemiological/transmission.md

   * Fine-aerosol viral RNA shedding was positively associated with influenza vaccination in the current and/or prior season for influenza A (Table S4.).
   * "NP swab viral RNA was positively associated with upper respiratory symptoms and negatively associated with age but was not significantly associated with fine- or coarse-aerosol viral RNA or their predictors."
   * "Sneezing was rare, and sneezing and coughing were not necessary for infectious aerosol generation."
-Coronaviruses are part of the virome of the respiratory tract.
-Mostly the they are beneficial e.g. by protecting against more pathogenic viruses such as RSV or influenza A. Coronaviruses can become pathogenic when they reach to high numbers or growth at/infect the wrong locations, members of the microbiome can become pathogenic.

 ##### Discussion
 * "We defined symptoms as upper respiratory (runny nose, stuffy nose, sneezing, sore throat, and earache), lower respiratory (chest tightness, shortness of breath, and cough), and systemic (malaise, headache, muscle/joint ache, fever/sweats/ chills, and swollen lymph nodes)."
 * "Our findings, that upper and lower airway infection are independent and that fine-particle exhaled aerosols reflect infection in the lung, opened a pathway for a deeper understanding of the human biology of influenza infection and transmission."